 In order to encourage natural behavior, feeding and socialization activities occur throughout the day.
 This is called “animal enrichment”.
 View our enrichment schedule on the “Today at the Zoo” page.

 The Detroit Zoo is home to more than 2,500 animals of 270 species and has 125 acres of expansive, naturalistic habitats designed to meet the animals’ needs.
 Whether or not animals are active during a specific time depends on many factors, including the species, the individual animal, and oftentimes, the temperature.
 We try to create habitats with complex environments that stimulate species-specific behaviors.
 The animals have many choices for how they spend their time — there are opportunities to patrol the habitat, wallow in the mud, climb a tree, swim in a pool, or nap in the shade.
 If you do not immediately see an animal, we encourage you to spend a few minutes looking around and talking to the docents who can point out the animals if they are resting somewhere.

-Public feeding opportunities are available at the Detroit Zoo’s Giraffe Encounter, an elevated viewing platform overlooking the giraffe habitat, bringing guests to eye level with the Zoo’s tallest creatures.
-From late spring through early fall, 50 patrons per feeding are able to purchase a ticket for $5.00 from the Ambassador Booth at the main entrance of the Zoo, redeemable for a supervised opportunity to serve special giraffe food.
+Public feeding opportunities are available at the Giraffe Encounter, an elevated viewing platform overlooking the giraffe habitat, bringing guests to eye level with the Zoo’s tallest creatures.
+From late spring through early fall, 50 patrons per feeding are able to purchase a ticket for $5 from the Ambassador Booth at the main entrance of the Zoo, redeemable for a supervised opportunity to feed the giraffes.
 Feeding opportunities are available subject to the giraffes’ appetites, the weather and special events.
 Feeding times may vary and no other food or giraffe-feeding opportunities are permitted.

 Tauber Family Railroad